ab2472/H2ProdPathsUK/README.md

 to the authors.
 See `LICENSE.md` for the full license text.

 The manuscript text is not open source.
-The authors reserve the rights to the article content, which is currently submitted for publication in the journal Energy.
+The authors reserve the rights to the article content, which is currently submitted for publication in the International Journal of Hydrogen Energy.